weismanm12/finances-database/README.md

 After creating the spend_save database, I wanted to write some queries to extract insights from my spending/saving trends.
 I wanted to view information such monthly spending, categorical, and fluctuations in account balances.
 Since this is information I regularly wanted to view, I opted to create database views to have easy access to this information.
 To see the SQL code of how these views were created and sample outputs, see the [database views overview](database_views/views_overview.ipynb).

 ## Power BI Dashboard
 In addition to the database views, I wanted to have a way to visualize my spending habbits.
 I opted to create a Power BI dashboard to do so.
 I imported all tables from the spend_save database as well as one view created in the step above.
+To view the data model for the dashboard, see the [dashboard data model](dashboard/dashboard_model.png).
 See a picture of the dashboard below with annotations describing each visual:

 ![dashboard_picture_annotated](dashboard/dashboard_picture_annotated.png)

-## Future Improvements
+The data in this dashboard has been altered to make the amounts spent innaccurate.
+However, the proportions spent for each category are still accurate.

+With that being said, it can be seen that the majority of my spending through the first six months of 2023 has been on non-essential items, most noteably food & drink, which including eating at restaurants.
+This is useful information, as I always knew that I spent a lot on eating out, but I did not realize the extent to which I was.
+Additionally, it can be seen that my highest spending months were in the colder, winter/early spring months of January, February, and March, which I would have not expected.

+Overall, this dashboard and database is a great way for me to keep track of my finances.
+It has allowed me to keep track of my spending and identify areas of improvement, allowing me to strengthen my personal financial position.